 Step 4 – Configure PostgreSQL for Remote Access

 By default, PostgreSQL is configured for local access only.
-If your application server and database servers are hosted on a different server, then you will need to configure PostgreSQL for remote access.
+If your application and database servers are hosted on a different server, then you must configure PostgreSQL for remote access.
 You can configure it by editing the file pg_hba.conf:

 nano /etc/postgresql/14/main/pg_hba.conf